olliw42/mLRS-docu/docs/PARAMETERS.md

 #### Rx Ser Link Mode ####
 Selects how the serial data stream is processed.
-Can be "transp.", "mavlink", "mavlinkX".
+Can be "transp.", "mavlink", "mavlinkX", "mspX".

 This setting is also applied to the Tx module.
 For MAVLinkX see [here](MAVLINKX.md).
+For MspX see [here](MSPX.md).

 #### Rx Snd RadioStat ####
 Determines if a MAVLink RADIO_STATUS message is emitted by the receiver, and which flow control algorithm is used.
 Effective only when "Rx Ser Link Mode" = "mavlink" or "mavlinkX".